MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/frequently-asked-questions/faqs-course.md

 ### How to bulk upload lessons?

-Microsoft Community Training provides bulk upload lesson feature to add more than one lesson at a time within a course.
+Community Training provides bulk upload lesson feature to add more than one lesson at a time within a course.
 [Refer to this article](../content-management/create-content/create-course-category/upload-content-to-a-course.md) for the detailed steps.

 ### What is the size of the files I can upload on the MCT platform?